DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-2.md

 Sharing information between organisations is disrupted if the systems holding the information are not connected.
 This can pose safeguarding risks.

-Interoperability is needed to ensure systems within local authorities can be joined-up to enable the smooth and secure flow of information.
+Interoperability is needed to ensure systems within local authorities can be joined-up and enable the smooth and secure flow of information.
 It also means local authorities can integrate their systems with applications from a range of suppliers to best meet their service needs.

 Applications, data and processes must work together to make the right information available to the right user at the right time.